Vriddhachalam Junction railway station: History

 The South Indian Railway Company laid a 715 km-long metre-gauge trunk line from Chennai to Tuticorin in 1880.

 With the conversion from metre gauge to broad gauge in the entire Egmore–Tambaram–Villupuram–Tiruchirapalli–Dindigul–Madurai sector virtually complete broad-gauge passenger traffic was initiated in March 2001.

-Electrification
+Projects and development

 The broad-gauge Viluppuram–Tiruchirapalli sector was electrified in 2010.

-Despite the fact that most trains bound to South Tamil Nadu stop at this station, this station is only a 'B' grade station.
+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.